HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 6. **Ecommerce innovations**:

 - Growth of Digital Product Passports and GS1 Digital Links.
-- Structured data’s role in eCommerce and new rich result types.
+- Structured data’s role in ecommerce and new rich result types.

 7. **Knowledge graphs & Graph RAG**: